Meditation

 Desires

-Desire simply means that the present moment is not right.
-This causes tension in the mind.
+Desire simply means that the present moment is not right, which causes tension in the mind.
 Every desire causes feverishness.
 In this state, meditation is far away from happening.
-You may sit with your eyes closed, but desires and thoughts keep arising, and you fool yourself that you are meditating, but actually, you are daydreaming!
+You may sit with your eyes closed, but desires and thoughts keep arising, and you fool yourself into thinking you are meditating—in fact, you are daydreaming!

 As long as some desires linger in your mind, you cannot be at total rest.